 Explore it on Goodreads or Amazon.

-Other books by this author include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Forbidden Fantasies, Taking a Shot, Playing to Win, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush
+Other books by this author which I have reviewed include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Forbidden Fantasies, Taking a Shot, Playing to Win, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush

 Eighth in the Play-by-Play romantic sports series and revolving around friends and family in the sports field.
 The couple focus is on Haven Briscoe and Trevor Shay.